Scatter My Ashes at Bergdorf's

-Scatter My Ashes at Bergdorf's is a US 2013 documentary feature directed by Matthew Miele about the New York City luxury goods department store Bergdorf Goodman, situated on Fifth Avenue where it meets Grand Army Plaza.
+Scatter My Ashes at Bergdorf's is a 2013 American documentary feature directed by Matthew Miele about the New York City luxury goods department store Bergdorf Goodman.
 The film's title is lifted from the caption of a 1990 Victoria Roberts cartoon that appeared in pages of The New Yorker.
 The film features celebrities, store executives and employees, designers and customers testifying to their love of the place.

 The film opened at theatres on May 3, 2013.